 Failing to use a turn signal, whether or not that results in a car accident is considered serious.
 If a car accident occurs, it may be considered a negligent act and will allow the injured party to recover.
-If you were injured due to someone else failing to use a turn signal or if you have been charged with not using a turn signal, you should contact The Rosenblum Law Firm today.
+If you were injured due to someone else failing to use a turn signal or if you have been charged with not using a turn signal, you should contact Rosenblum Law today.

 Call the traffic defense attorneys at Rosenblum Law, we are standing by and are ready to give you a free consultation over the phone at 1-888-883-5529.